 - 1/8 teaspoon black pepper

-In a small food processor (see TIPS), chop the garlic to form small pieces but don’t mash or let become mushy.
+In a small food processor (see TIPS), chop the garlic and salt to form small pieces but don’t mash or let become mushy.
 Transfer to a mixing bowl.

 Add the parsley to the food processor, in batches if needed, and chop until small but distinct pieces, not a paste.
 Transfer to the mixing bowl.